CLASS RULES OF THE CLUB 420 ASSOCIATION

 - The hardware is not moved to another position on the boat.

 11.7 Tape may be used anywhere on the boat.
 Extra non-skid material, including non-skid paint, may be applied anywhere on the deck or hull.

 11.8 Wind indicators made of yarn or other material may be attached as desired to spars, sails, topping lift, pole down haul or standing rigging.
 One wind pennant may be attached at the top of the mast.

-11.9 One non-electronic compass and bracket may be mounted on the boat provided no holes are cut or drilled in the buoyancy tanks or spars.
+11.9 One compass and bracket may be mounted to the mast no holes are cut or drilled in the buoyancy tanks or spars.
 A compass may not be installed in an inspection hatch cover.
-Other electronic devices except a digital timing device are not permitted to be carried on board while racing.
+If electronic, only a compass with heading, heading memory, and timing functions is permitted.
+Other electronic devices except a digital timing device, electronic compass, and a camera are not permitted to be carried on board while racing.

 11.10 Rubber or plastic tubing or other material may be used in places such as the jib halyard shackle and the lower end of the shrouds and their adjusters to ease the passage of lines, to prevent snagging and/or to reduce the chance of injury.
 Rubber or plastic sleeves, or springs, may be used with mainsheet blocks to prevent the blocks from falling over.

 11.11 Any existing clevis pin may be replaced by a "fast-pin" that must be attached to the boat with a line or wire lanyard.

 11.12 Spinnaker bags that close through a combination of cloth and or shock cord are permitted.
 Shock cord may also be attached to the bottom of the spinnaker bag to assist in the stowage of the spinnaker pole.

 11.13 Clips, ties, bags or similar methods for stowing gear (such as water bottles) may be used provided they do not require holes in the buoyancy tanks or spars.